What are the application deadlines?

-All applicants will receive an acknowledgement letter via email from the Graduate Admissions Office which includes your Admissions ID and Access Code.
+All applicants to the MF program will receive an acknowledgement letter via email from the Graduate Admissions Office which includes your Admissions ID and Access Code.
 This will enable you to keep track of application materials that have been received.
-Additionally, the Isenberg Graduate Programs office will be in touch about incomplete materials and next steps.
+Additionally, the Isenberg Graduate Programs Office will be in touch about any incomplete materials and next steps.

 How will I be notified if accepted?

-Acceptance decisions are posted in SPIRE with instructions to confirm acceptance and an electronic acceptance letter will be posted by the UMass Graduate School.
-The Associate Dean and your academic advisor will email you with additional information to get started.
+Acceptance decisions are posted in SPIRE with instructions to confirm acceptance.
+The Associate Dean and your Academic Advisor will email you with additional information to get started.

 How long can I defer my acceptance?

-What are the requirements for applying to the MSA Transitions Track?
+What are the application requirements for applying to the MF?